ShivaKrishna018/EatzUpVendor/README.md

 5. Run the application.

 ## Usage

-[Explain how to use your app.
-For example:]

 * **Authentication:**
     * Restaurant owners can create an account or log in using Firebase Authentication.